dendronhq/dendron-site/vault/dendron.topic.commands.md

 Add a new vault

 When you add a vault, you can choose between adding a local vault or a remote vault.
+A local vault is a folder in your file system and a remote vault is a git repository.
+If you choose a remote vault, you can choose from a vault from the registry or enter a custom git url.

+We currently have two vaults in the registry: `dendron.so` and `aws.dendron.so`.
+These correspond to the notes backing https://dendron.so/ and https://aws.dendron.so/ respectively.

+Note that when you add a remote vault, the url can also point to a remote workspace.
+In that case, dendron will inspect the `dendron.yml` to get a list of all vaults within the workspace and add all vaults from inside the workspace.

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/b4171372f9794dd7be609c043f343fa3" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>